-There were a number of problems we found with the Triple-T's aluminum blinds:
+Problems we found with the Triple-T's aluminum blinds

-- As has been the usual case for all of my life, the lower clips for the aluminum blinds never really hold the blinds in place so they fly all over heck when you are driving getting them bent up.
+- The lower clips for the aluminum blinds never really hold the blinds in place.
+This makes the blinds fly all over heck when you are driving getting them bent up.

 - The RV aluminum blinds were bent up.